 How to Answer ‘Tell Me About Yourself’

-Begin with a thesis statement that expresses your career holistically and, in particular, why you are passionate about your field or specialization.
+When answering this question, begin with a thesis statement that expresses your career holistically and, in particular, why you are passionate about your field or specialization.

 Next, provide concrete examples of prior roles you’ve held that illustrate that passion and highlight all the important impacts that you made while holding those roles.